atharvv04/YADA-Rust-Based-Fitness-Tracking-System/README.md

   - **Modular Design:** By using traits such as `FoodDataSource` and `CalorieCalculator`, the design facilitates future extensions with minimal code changes.
   - **Optimized Logs:** Food entries store only identifiers (rather than full food details), reducing redundancy in the log file as it grows.

-Below is the new Assumptions section that you can add to your README file:

 ---

 ## Assumptions